miyagis-forests/farmacy-food-kata/ADRs/ADR001-microservice-style.md

 units called domain services, which are simpler to design and reduce the burden of packaging, deploying and overseeing to a reasonably small number of units.
 We chose microservice over service-based for two main reasons:
   - Microservices are more suitable to containerization and hence cloud-deployment.
-  - We try to mimic the service-based style maintainability benefit at the development artifacts level via the heaxagonal architecture.
+  - We try to mimic the service-based style maintainability benefit at the development artifacts level via the hexagonal architecture.
-  For example, a single git project that corresponds to a hexagonal architecture can yield a few microservices (i.e., docker images, our deploymet units).
-We then handle the increased burden of managing more fine grained *runtime* units via **extensive automation**.
+  For example, a single git project that corresponds to a hexagonal architecture can yield a few microservices (i.e., docker images, our deployment units).
+We then handle the increased burden of managing more fine-grained *runtime* units via **extensive automation**.

 ## Status